Prof. Dr. Marcello Ienca

 Deputy Director of the Institute

-Marcello Ienca is a tenure-track Assistant Professor of Ethics of AI and Neuroscience at the TUM School of Medicine.
-He is also Deputy Director of the TUM Institute for History and Ethics of Medicine.
+^Marcello Ienca is a W2 Professor of Ethics of AI and Neuroscience at the TUM School of Medicine and Health and the TUM School of Social Sciences and Technology (joint appointment).
+He is also the Deputy Director of the TUM Institute for History and Ethics of Medicine, where he leads the Ethics of AI and Neuroscience group.

-Prof. Ienca's research focuses on the ethical, legal, social, and policy implications of artificial intelligence (AI), neurotechnology, and other emerging technologies.
-He and his team in the AI & Neuroscience Ethics Lab use both theoretical and empirical methods to explore the conceptual foundations and practical requirements for responsible innovation at the brain-machine interface.
+Prof. Ienca’s research addresses the ethical, legal, social, and policy implications of artificial intelligence (AI), neurotechnology, and other emerging technologies.
+His team employs both theoretical and empirical methods to explore the conceptual foundations and practical requirements for ethical AI in medicine and neuroscience, as well as responsible innovation and human-centered design at the brain-machine interface.

-In addition, Prof. Ienca is strongly committed to open science, outreach, and civic engagement.
-He advocates a holistic view of research that is not limited to academia, but also embraces an open approach to science communication, outreach, and public engagement.
-Among other things, he is an open science and open data enthusiast, a human rights activist, and a committed anti-racist.
-He believes that there can be no ethical technological innovation without global justice.
+Additionally, Prof. Ienca is deeply committed to open science, outreach, and civic engagement.
+He advocates for a holistic approach to research that extends beyond academia to include open science communication, outreach, and public engagement.
+Among other commitments, he is an open science and open data enthusiast, a human rights activist, and a dedicated anti-racist.
+He believes that there can be no ethical technological innovation without global justice and the protection of human rights.

 1. Neuroethics